 Watch the Melodic Sequence Animation

 Sometimes it helps to visualize the pattern.
 Here's an interactive animation of the sequence.
-Beneath the diagram there are buttons some of you miss.
+Beneath the diagram there are buttons some users miss.
 Click the play arrow to begin the animation.
-Don't forget you can make it full-screen (rightmost button).
-And, you can change the speed with the hourglass button.
-There's also a left-handed option for you southpaws.
+You can also step through the animation note-by-note using the arrow buttons.
+And, if you want left-handed diagrams, change your settings in your user account.

 What Melodic Sequences Do for You